MarcoMen-Temp/Project18/README.md

   #### Boxplot.py

-  This file shows the boxplots for the different species of irises.
+  This file shows the boxplots.
+Each boxplot represents each numerical columns.
   Boxplots provide a clear visualisation of median(Q2),minimum(lower observation on whisker and maximum(highest observation) values,lower quartile(Q1),and upper quartile(Q3)  from iris.py of all 4 columns('Sepal Width', 'Sepal Lenght', 'Petal Width' and 'Petal Lenght')